Broadway in the Cotswolds

 Advertising

-Feel in dire need of some crisp country air, a stiff walk or a serene spa day?
-Here are our fave day trips from London to enjoy this winter, all under two hours from Zone 1.
+In dire need of crisp country air, a relaxing spa day or a gorgeous, long walk?
+These day trips from London are all under two hours from Zone 1 and will give you the relief you need this winter.

 RECOMMENDED: The best day trips from London

 Is there anything more magical than a train journey?
 Okay commuters, let’s rephrase that.
-Is there anything more magical than an old-fashioned steam locomotive?
+Is there anything more magical than jumping in the upholstered carriages of an old-fashioned steam locomotive, the whiff of burning coal whipping past the windows?
 There are steam-powered train routes across the country, and one of the closest and most charming is the Kent & East Sussex Railway – a route which runs from picture-perfect Tenterden to the small village of Bodiam.
 All aboard!

 Kent and East Sussex RailwayTenterden, Kent.
 Trains only run on select dates during the winter months, so be sure to check the website for details of departures before setting off.